Robotic automation promises to enhance enterprise workflow

-RPA bots interact with IT applications with far greater consistency than humans.
-The bots perform routine business processes by copying the way humans interact with applications through a user interface and following simple rules.
+RPA bots interact with IT business applications with far greater consistency than humans.
+The bots perform routine processes by copying the way humans interact with business applications through a user interface and following simple rules.
 They can also switch between many applications.

 RPA offers several advantages.
 The cost of a software license for a bot is expected to be less than a human employee’s wages and benefits.
 With RPA, enterprises also enjoy a level of predictability, productivity and efficiency that humans are hard-pressed to duplicate.